whikernel/evtx2splunk/README.md

 - `--index`: Splunk index to push the evtx
 - `--nb_process`: Number of ingest processes to create.
 Default to number of cores
 - `--keep_cache`: Keep JSON cache for future use - Might take a lot of space
+- `--use_cache` : Use the cache saved previously.
+Add `--keep_cache` to avoid erase of the case at the end.
+- `--test` : Enable test mode.
+Do not push the events into to Splunk to preserve license.

 ## Improvements to come
-- Use the `evtx` python binding instead of the binaries
+- ~~Use the `evtx` python binding instead of the binaries~~ : Huge loss of performance after testing
 - Add the possibility to dynamically add fields
 - Add the possibility to dynamically change the computer name
 - Add the possibility to recreate an already-existing index